Emir Çalbaş: World War II

 Due to the German invasion of the Soviet Union, the Kacha School of Pilots had to be relocated to Saratov oblast in 1941.
 At the start of the war Çalbaş and several of his fellow flight instructors requested to be sent to the frontlines, where he was sent in December 1941.
 He flew in combat with the 627th Mixed Aviation Regiment until February 1943, using the I-16 and LaGG-33.
-He gained his first aerial victory on 31 January 1942, a hared shootdown of a Ju-88.
-His first solo shootdown took place over a year later on 6 May 1943, taking out an FW-190.
+He gained his first aerial victory on 31 January 1942, a shared shootdown of a Ju 88.
+His first solo shootdown took place over a year later on 6 May 1943, taking out an Fw 190.
 The first award he received was the campaign medal for the defense of Moscow, but before the end of the year he received the Order of the Red Star; at the time of the award he was a deputy squadron commander in the 627th Regiment, but in February 1943 he was transferred to 49th Fighter Aviation Regiment.
 In that regiment he gained the majority of his aerial victories, but was recalled from the front in September to train pilots at the Lyubertsy Higher Aviation School in Moscow.
 By then he had become a squadron commander and was promoted to captain, and wounded twice in combat.
 While in Moscow he flew in May Day parades in 1944 and 1945.

-Aviation historian Mikhail Bykhov indicates his final aerial victory tally consisting of eight solo plus four shared shootdowns accumulated throughout 316 sorties; however, some sources indicate that he had as many as eleven solo and six shared victories.
+Aviation historian Mikhail Bykov indicates his final aerial victory tally consisting of eight solo plus four shared shootdowns accumulated throughout 316 sorties; however, some sources indicate that he had as many as eleven solo and six shared victories.